Skip to content

 There is no vaccine that can prevent hMPV or a particular antiviral therapy to cure hMPV.
 However, there are a few options you can try to avoid the spread of this disease and other respiratory diseases:

-• Don’t touch the mouth, nose, and eyes with dirty hands
+• Don’t touch your mouth, nose, and eyes with dirty hands

 • Don’t spend too much time near someone who is sick

-• Do wash your hands regularly with soap and water, for a minimum of 20 seconds
+• Wash your hands regularly with soap and water, for a minimum of 20 seconds

-If you do have cold-like symptoms, avoid kissing people, as you can transmit the illness.
+If you do have cold-like symptoms, avoid close contact with others, as you can transmit the illness.
 When you cough or sneeze, put your hand on the nose and mouth.
 The human metapneumovirus infection spreads through respiratory droplets, so covering the nose and mouth should remain a top priority for avoiding respiratory secretions.
+Wearing a mask and/or staying over 6 feet away from others can greatly reduce the risk of spread.

-If there is someone carrying the pathogen, don’t share your eating utensils and cups with them.
+If there is someone displaying common cold symptoms, don’t share your eating utensils and cups with them.
 Try to avoid spending time in close proximity to people and stay at home until the symptoms subside.
 Don’t forget to give your house a thorough clean and wash contaminated surfaces such as toys and doorknobs.

 When to see a doctor for human metapneumovirus (hMPV)

 Human metapneumovirus infections tend to cause mild symptoms.
 Therefore, most patients don’t need to contact a specialist.
 Supportive care should be enough to mitigate the fever and pain.
 It should go away in 7 to 10 days.
-However, if the symptoms worsen and people start to experience difficulty breathing, severe wheezing, or severe cough, book an appointment with a healthcare provider.
+However, if the symptoms worsen and people start to experience difficulty breathing, or wheezing, book an appointment with a healthcare provider or seek in-person care immediately by calling 911 if your symptoms are severe.

 To diagnose hMPV, your doctor will do a full patient and physical history.
 They might suggest lab tests to find which virus caused the respiratory infection.
-In rare hospitalized patients, a healthcare expert might do a bronchoscopy.
-This involves inserting a flexible, small camera into the lungs and taking a sample of fluid to evaluate which virus is causing problems.
+Often, though, hMPV will be added to a list of possible viruses that you may have which all cause common cold symptoms.

 Human metapneumovirus (hMPV) treatment FAQs

 The human metapneumovirus infection is a seasonal disease and a classic respiratory virus.
 This pathogen causes lower and/or upper respiratory tract infections.
-It often leads to mild symptoms such as a blocked or stuffy nose, fever, cough, and shortness of breath.
+It often leads to mild symptoms such as a blocked or stuffy nose, fever, and cough.

 Respiratory illnesses like these can most likely spread from close contact or direct contact with respiratory secretions of someone’s hMPV infection.
 You can also get it from touching contaminated surfaces with these secretions.